Samirnunes/ml-algorithms-from-scratch/k_nearest_neighbors/README.md

 ## Implementation

-The implementation is present in the `k_nearest_neighbors.py` file, in the `src` folder.
-The theory used for that is based in the reference [1], which can be found in the `references` folder.
+The implementation is present in the file `k_nearest_neighbors.py`, in the folder `src`.
+The theory used for that is based in the reference [1], which can be found in the folder `references`.
 In our implementation, we have the parent class `KNearestNeighbors`, from which derive the classes `KNearestNeighborsClassifier` and `KNearestNeighborsRegression`.

 The training phase of the algorithm consists only of storing the feature vectors and class labels of the training samples.
 Besides, k is a user-defined constant.
 In the prediction phase, an unlabeled vector (a test instance) has the target predicted by assigning the label which is most frequent among the k training samples nearest to that point, in the case of classification, or the value given by the mean of the labels of the k nearest neighbors of that point, in the case of regression [1].
 In this work, the Euclidean distance is used as distance metric.